 Since 1886, the National Academy of Sciences has honored outstanding achievement in the physical, biological, and social sciences through its awards program.

-For more information on awards presented by the National Academy of Sciences, please visit: http://www.nasonline.org/about-nas/awards/
+For more information on awards presented by the National Academy of Sciences, please visit www.nasonline.org/awards.

-Nomination Deadline: Nominations must be submitted by 11:59pm EDT on Wednesday, October 1, 2014.
+Nomination Deadline: Unless otherwise noted, nominations must be submitted by 11:59 pm EDT on Thursday, October 1, 2015.

 Questions?
 Email email@example.com